-The policy of the Nominating and Governance Committee is to consider properly submitted shareholder recommendations of candidates for membership on the Board, as described above under "Review and Evaluation of Director Qualifications."
+The policy of the Nominating and Governance Committee is to consider properly submitted shareholder recommendations of candidates for membership on the Board, as described above under "Identifying and Evaluating Candidates for Director."
 Any shareholder recommendations proposed for consideration by the Nominating and Governance Committee should include the candidate's name and qualifications for Board membership and should be addressed to:

 Corporate Secretary

 Pizza Inn, Inc.

 3551 Plano Parkway

 The Colony, TX 75056

 Fax: (469) 384-5061

-E-mail:
+E-mail: corporate secretary@pihq.com

 Shareholders may nominate directors for consideration at an annual shareholders meeting and solicit proxies in favor of such nominees.
 The Nominating and Governance Committee evaluates candidates proposed by shareholders using the same criteria as for other candidates.
 For a description of the process for nominating directors in accordance with the Company's Bylaws, see "Questions and Answers - Shareholder Proposals, Director Nominations and Related Bylaw Provisions - 26.
 How may I recommend or nominate individuals to serve as directors?"
-The Company has not received any shareholder director nominations for the 2009 annual meeting.
+The Company has not received any shareholder nominations for director for the 2010 annual meeting.